Appearance

 - Adjust by: Enter a number to change the current stock.
 Use a positive number (like

-) to remove it. - New Stock: This field automatically previews the final stock total after your adjustment.
+50) to add inventory or a negative number (like-10) to remove it. - New Stock: This field automatically previews the final stock total after your adjustment.

 - Adjust by: Enter a number to change the current stock.
 Use a positive number (like